Henry the Young King: Appearance and character

 The physical appearance of Henry at his coronation in 1170 is given in a contemporary court poem written in Latin.
-It describes the fifteen-year-old prince as being very handsome, "tall but well proportioned, broad-shouldered with a long and elegant neck, pale and freckled skin, bright and wide blue eyes, and a thick mop of the reddish-gold hair".
+It describes the 15-year-old prince as being very handsome, "tall but well proportioned, broad-shouldered with a long and elegant neck, pale and freckled skin, bright and wide blue eyes, and a thick mop of reddish-gold hair".

 Henry and Richard were "both tall in stature, rather above the middle size, and of commanding aspect.
-In courage and magnanimity they were nearly equal; but in the character of their virtues there was great disparity...
+In courage and magnanimity, they were nearly equal; but in the character of their virtues, there was great disparity...
 [Henry] was admirable for gentleness and liberality... had a commendable suavity... commended for his easy temper... remarkable for his clemency... the vile and undeserving found their refuge in [Henry]... was the shield of bad men... was bent on martial sports... bestowed his favours on foreigners...
 [Henry's] ambition magnanimously compassed the world."

 Another description says "He was tall in stature and distinguished in appearance; his face expressed merriment and mature judgment in good measure; fair among the children of men, he was courteous and cheerful.
 Gracious to all, he was loved by all; amiable to all, he was incapable of making an enemy.
-He was matchless in warfare, and as he outstripped them all in valour, cordiality, and the outstanding graciousness of his manners, his true generosity, and true integrity...
+He was matchless in warfare, and as he outstripped them all in valour, cordiality, and the outstanding graciousness of his manners, his true generosity, and true integrity..."